Lone Atrial Fibrillation (LAF)

 One cannot stress only the muscle of the heart without stressing the electrical system at the same time.
 Some studies have suggested that the disorder may be more prevalent among people who exercise strenuously.
 The key is moderation and consistency, rather than short-term peak performance.
 Imagine you are running a marathon rather than the 100-meter dash during your aerobics program.
 It may sound ironic but those who developed AF while in peak cardiovascular performance and condition may need to consider toning down the exercise down to a more moderate level if the AF is due to sympathetic overtone.

 All it takes to exercise the heart is consistent aerobic exercise 30 minutes a day at 70-80% of maximum heart rate (approximate maximum heart rate is equal to 220 less your age).
 Studies have shown that exercise can be further broken up into 10-minute blocks and the 30 minutes need not be continuous.
-Make sure you take some time for a proper warm up and cool down as well.
+Make sure you take some time for a proper warm-up and cool down as well.
 The lone atrial fibrillation heart comes from a body with a damaged autonomic nervous system (ANS) and imbalanced Qi.
 Both needs to be nurtured back to optimum balance.
 Slow down when you are short of breath, which is a sign that the heart is not getting enough oxygen.
 Your pace should be moderate, meaning that you can conduct a conversation with relative ease during the exercise.

-Generally speaking, try to avoid the “roller coaster” type pattern of exercise frequently seen in “week-end athletes”.
+Generally speaking, try to avoid the “roller coaster” type pattern of exercise frequently seen in “weekend athletes”.
 Sudden overstress of your heart can lead to excessive release of epinephrine and over stimulation of the ANS, triggering AF episodes.
 Paradoxically, exercise also increases the vagal response and has been shown to abort LAF attacks.
 The key is to listen to your body and follow what you feel comfortable with.
 You may be one of the exceptions to the general rule.

 Those who perform strength training using weights should also be careful not to be overly exertive during the lifting episode.
 It is not unusual to have an “adrenaline” rush during the training as you try to lift the maximum amount of weight.
-It is better to do more repetitions at 60 to 70 percent of your maximum lifting capacity then to do one or two repetitions at your maximum lifting capacity if you have a sensitive ANS.
+It is better to do more repetitions at 60 to 70 percent of your maximum lifting capacity than to do one or two repetitions at your maximum lifting capacity if you have a sensitive ANS.

 Both physical and emotional factors are known to be stimulants of the autonomic nervous system and trigger factors for AF, including well known ones such as: coffee, tea (especially green tea which contains high level of caffeine), soda pop, chocolate, emotional stress, pollution, allergens, and hypoxia (high altitude).

-Emotional stress such as engaging in a heated argument, death of a loved one, changing jobs, moving (house), and financial difficulties can all act as trigger factors.
+Emotional stress such as engaging in a heated argument, the death of a loved one, changing jobs, moving (house), and financial difficulties can all act as trigger factors.
 Stress reduction can be accomplished with consistent breathing exercises, qigong, and biofeedback techniques.

 Often overlooked stressors can include drugs, herbs, and over-the-counter medications that may stimulate the ANS and further its imbalance, including: